rapka/polemics-md/content/essays/yudkowsky-perilous-waif.md

 >
 >...
 >
 >They were all joking and talking smack about who was going to 'land' the richest spacer tonight.
-But then why were they ignoring me?
+But then why were they ignoring me??
 >
 >I kept listening, and soon I had my answer.
 >